Tankdoz/PUREstack/README.md

 For an unbound metrics exporter see https://github.com/ar51an/unbound-exporter
 For a grafana dashboard for unbound metrics see: https://github.com/ar51an/unbound-dashboard

-You can deploy multiple PUREstacks in your environment (for redundancy) although not on teh same host as Pihole requires unique ownership of port 53.
+You can deploy multiple PUREstacks in your environment (for redundancy) although not on the same host as Pihole requires unique ownership of port 53.

 **Pay attention to the volume directory permissions as different containers can run under different UIDs and GIDs**
 **the permissions are set accordingly and explained in the relevant sections below**